VincentLanglet/Twig-CS-Fixer/docs/rules.md

   Ensures some functions are not used.
 Options are:
     - `function`: the name of the forbidden functions.

+- **ValidConstantRule**:

+  Ensures constant function is used on defined constant strings.

 ### Configurable rules

 Some rules are configurable, those rule are implementing `\TwigCsFixer\Rules\ConfigurableRuleInterface`.